storageos/storageos.github.io/README_HUB_PLUGIN.md

 ### Docker Version

 The `docker plugin install` method requires Docker 1.13.0 or above.
 Older versions (from Docker 1.10.0 onwards) can use the [node container install](../node) method.

-### Key-value Store

-Multi-node StorageOS installations require an external key-value store for configuration data and cluster management.
-Consul is currently required, though support for etcd is being tested and should be available in the future.

-We believe that the KV store is best managed separately from the StorageOS plugin so that the plugin can remain stateless.
-Most organizations will already be familiar with managing Consul or etcd as they are common components in cloud-native architectures.

-For single-node testing, BoltDB is embedded and can be used in place of an external KV store by specifying `KV_BACKEND=boltdb` when installing (`consul` is the default).

-For help setting up Consul, consult the [documentation](https://hub.docker.com/_/consul/).

 ## Installation